On Linux and macOS platforms CLion integrates with Valgrind Memcheck to help you detect memory errors.

 their traces in the IDE, navigate to sources, preview the sources or inspect the frame

 CLion integrates with CPU Profiler on Linux (Perf) and macOS (DTrace).
+Profiling is also possible in remote mode and on WSL.

 You can run the profiler right from the IDE and review the analysis results in a dedicated tool window (View | Tool Windows | CPU Profiler).